reininger-exercises/multi-tasking-system/readme.md

 program multiplexes its processing time between the different tasks within the simulation by manipulating the program counter and stack pointer.

 Build mt executable with makefile.
+Must have gcc-multilib installed for 32-bit compilation.

 Code adapted from KC Wang's "Systems Programming in Unix/Linux", 2018, for learning purposes.